Back to Glossary

 Technical

-Weight distribution in motorsport refers to how a race car's total weight is spread between the front and rear of the vehicle, typically expressed as percentages like 50/50 or 60/40.
+Weight distribution refers to how a race car's total mass is spread between the front and rear axles, typically expressed as a percentage that shows what portion of the vehicle's weight sits over each end.